Digital invoice workflow

 Invoice workflows on the go

-Even when on the move, the employee responsible for a particular stage in the invoice workflow process can use a tablet or smartphone can check it, and verify or approve via digital stamp.
+While on the move, the employee responsible for a particular stage in the workflow process can use a tablet or smartphone to set digital stamps for checking or approval.
 All data is encrypted and transmitted in real time.

 Experience innovative document management